scholarslab/scholarslab.github.io/collections/_people/charity-revutin.md

 short_bio:
 slug: charity-revutin
 status: not_current
-twitter:
+twitter: None
-website:
+website: None
 people-category:
 - student
 roles:
-- CHI Intern, Fall 2018
+- CHI Intern, Fall 2018 and Spring 2020
 ---

 Charity Revutin worked as a Cultural Heritage Informatics Intern with Will Rourk in Fall 2018.